Learning to Predict Vehicle Trajectories with Model-based Planning: Experiments

+\textbf{Metrics.} We follow the Argoverse evaluation criteria under $K=1$ and $K=6$.
+Minimum Average Displacement Error (minADE$_K$) is the average L2 distance error of the \textit{best} predicted trajectory.
+Minimum Final Displacement Error (minFDE$_K$) is the L2 distance error of the \textit{best} predicted trajectory at the final timestamp.
+Miss Rate (MR$_K$) is the ratio of scenarios that none of $K$ predicted trajectories has less than 2 meters L2 final displacement error.
+For multimodal prediction, the probability-based metrics p-minADE$_K$ and p-minFDE$_K$ are calculated by adding $-log(p)$ to minADE$_K$ and minFDE$_K$, where $p$ corresponds to the probability of the \textit{best} predicted trajectory.
+In the Argoverse benchmark, \textit{best} refers to the predicted trajectory with the minimum endpoint error.

-\textbf{Implementation Details.} The implementation of our model-based generator and learning-based evaluator are detailed in the appendix (\secref{sec:appendix}).
-As for the state-of-the-art methods to be compared, only LaneGCN~\cite{liang2020learning} is open-source.
-We use its official implementation and Argoverse baselines~\cite{chang2019argoverse} for additional tests about trajectory feasibility and imperfect tracking.
+\textbf{Implementation Details.} Our implementation is detailed in the supplementary material.
+Among the state-of-the-art methods, only LaneGCN~\cite{liang2020learning} is open-source.
+So we use its official implementation and Argoverse baselines~\cite{chang2019argoverse} for additional tests about trajectory feasibility and imperfect tracking.